🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 My apothecary and tea shop, The Cupid’s Cauldron, maintained a clean and orderly system: rows of potion bottles gleamed on black shelves, their wax seals reflecting the moody burgundy and gold paint on the walls.
 Ghostly customer handprints lingered on the purple velvet consultation chairs in one corner, and dried herbs dangled from overhead beams like floral mobiles designed by an anxious crow.

-Pastry box or not, my thirteenth batch of Heartstring No. 9 didn’t need sugar.
+Pastries or not, my thirteenth batch of Heartstring No. 9 didn’t need sugar.
 It needed focus.
 Immediately.
-Much as I loved my aunt and Tabitha, all of these distractions were interrupting my work.
+Much as I loved my aunt and Layla, all of these distractions were interrupting my work.

 “Hi, Hilda, Roxy!”
 She bounced over to us, then paused.
 “Whoa, you look like you’ve been wrestling with your cauldron again.
 Brought emergency goodies.”